Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 Preprocessing for Deep Neural Networks
 ======================================

 The input image are typically pre-processed before being fed for inference of different deep neural networks (DNNs).
 The preProcess function provides various modes to perform various preprocessing operations.
-The preprocessing function\ :math:`\ f(x`) can be described using below equations.
+The preprocessing function\ :math:`\ f(x`) can be described using the following equations.

 |image164|

-The preProcess function supports operating modes presented in the below table:
+The preProcess function supports operating modes presented in the following table:

     +---------+--------------------------------------------------+--------------------------------------+
     | Op Code | Operation                                        | Description                          |